A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Treating nonlinear semigroups generated by the Crandall-Liggett formula

 Now, the above axioms forming the theory $H^\omega_p$ are suitable for formalizing large portions on the theory of nonlinear semigroups as generated by the Crandal-Liggett formula and as a sort of litmus test, we at least provide here sketches of formal proofs in the resulting system of the other main semigroup properties which arise pretty much directly by formalizing the proofs given in \cite{CL1971b}.
 For that, however, some careful consideration for iterations of the semigroup map are required here.
 Concretely, to make expressions like $S(t)S(s)x$ meaningful, we have to consider how $S(s)x\in\overline{\mathrm{dom}A}$ is reflected in the system.
 Based on the representation of $\overline{\mathrm{dom}A}$ chosen above (which also features in how the extension of $S$ is formally defined by means of the axiom (S2)) we thus first have to see how $S(\vert t\vert)C(x)$ with $x_n\in\mathrm{dom}A$ for all $n$ can be expressed as an element of the form $C(u)$ for $u^{\mathbb{N}\to X}$ such that $u_n\in\mathrm{dom}A$ for all $n$.
 To find such a $u$, note first that the convergence result encoded by (S1) for elements from $\mathrm{dom}A$ extends by means of (S2) to $\overline{\mathrm{dom}A}$ in the following way: provably in $H^\omega_p$, we have

-were moreover (although we avoid spelling this out here) the choice functional for $N$ can be explicitly given by closed terms build up from $\omega^S$ (and others).
+where moreover (although we avoid spelling this out here) the choice functional for $N$ can be explicitly given by closed terms build up from $\omega^S$ (and the other constants).
 To see the provability of the above statement, let $k,x,y,t$ be arbitrary with $y_0\in Ax_0$.
-Then using nonexpansivity of the semigroup and the resolvent (see item (4) of the following Lemma \ref{lem:semigroupprop}\footnote{The first four items of this lemma in particular do not rely on this construction as it will only become necessary in the fifth item.}), we have
+Then using nonexpansivity of the semigroup and the resolvent (see item (4) of the following Lemma \ref{lem:semigroupprop}\footnote{The first four items of this lemma in particular do not rely on this construction as it will only become necessary in the fifth item.
+Thus, there is no circularity induced by this construction.}), we have

 for any $n$ large enough such that $\vert t\vert/n<\lambda_0$ as well as